2023 EFL League Two play-off final: Background

 The two finalists played each other twice during the regular season, with Stockport winning their home fixture 2–0 in October 2022 and a 2–2 draw in the reverse fixture at Brunton Park in April 2023, three games before the end of the season.
 Kristian Dennis was the highest scorer for Carlisle with 20 league goals during the season while Kyle Wootton was Stockport's top marksman with 14 goals during the league campaign.

 Carlisle manager Paul Simpson urged his players to enjoy the occasion, recalling his own experience playing at Wembley, when he "got so nervous about the day that [he] couldn’t enjoy it".
 He also noted the logistical difficulties for players and supporters in travelling from Carlisle to London, but noted that the game was a "fantastic" one to be involved with.
 Simpson had previously managed Stockport himself, and his son Jake was part of the Stockport coaching team for the final.
 Simpson's counterpart Dave Challinor expressed confidence in his team's ability to achieve a second consecutive promotion, noting that Stockport were "in a really strong situation, the fact we have got two players in Antoni Sarcevic and Chris Hussey that have played in a play-off final, so in terms of that, they can pass on completely different feelings and emotions, and we need to use those experiences in a positive way".

-The referee for the match was Tom Nield, who had officiated Stockport once during the season, in their play-off semi-final first leg, but not been involved in any Carlisle games.
+The referee for the match was Tom Nield, who had officiated Stockport once during the season, in their play-off semi-final first leg, but had not been involved in any Carlisle games.
 The assistant referees were Alex James and Hristo Karaivanov with Darren Williams as a reserve, and the fourth official was Simon Mather.
 Neil Swarbrick and Derek Eaton were named as the video assistant referee and assistant video assistant referee respectively.

+The match was televised live by Sky Sports on its Football channel and was also available for live streaming on Sky Go and NOW.
+BBC Local Radio stations covered the game for each team: BBC Radio Cumbria for Carlisle United and BBC Radio Manchester for Stockport County.